prometheus/node_exporter/https/README.md

   [ clientAuth : <string> | default = "NoClientCert" ]

   # CA certificate for client certificate authentication to the server
+  # If this is being used ensure that a ClientAuth policy is also in place
   [ clientCAs : <filename> ]
 ```